 Their new home is located in Amagasaki, Hyougo Prefecture, in the Archdiocese of Osaka – an Archdiocese they are familiar with and where they have lived before.

-It is a brand new facility, having been opened and blessed recently by Archbishop Thomas Aquino Manyo Maeda.
+It is a brand new facility, having only recently been opened and blessed by Archbishop Thomas Aquino Manyo Maeda.

 Sisters Theresia, Yoshi, Fidelis, Johanna and Eiko were the first to leave the Nara convent and move into Domus Gratiae.
 Sisters Masako, Etsuko and Haruko have since followed and Hiro, a Japanese Sister working in the Philippines, will eventually join them.

 Sister Veronica McCluskie SGS, the member of the Sisters of the Good Samaritan Council who has responsibility for the Sisters in Japan, said the congregation was delighted that such a good solution for the Sisters was found.

 “The Sisters in Japan are, like us in Australia, ageing,” she said.
 “For a number of years we have been looking at and reflecting on how we are going to continue to support the Sisters as they age.”